RiskoZoSlovenska/configer/README.md

 	...
 }
 ```
-and the user wants to change `commands.hello.response`, double the cooldown and rename `commands.goodbye` to `commands.farewell` without having to copy the entire configuration (which could be very long), they can just specify
+and the user wants to change `commands.hello.response`, double the cooldown and rename `commands.goodbye` to `commands.farewell` without having to copy the entire configuration (which could be very long), they can just specify:
 ```lua
 {
 	commands = {